lightningdevkit/rust-lightning/README.md

 - Splice from only V2 channel is supported, channel ID is not changed
 - It is assumed that all extra inputs belong to the initiator (the full capacity increase is credited to the channel initiator)
 - Only a single pending splicing is supported at a time
+- Splice-in with contributions from the acceptor is not supported

 Up-to-date with main branch as of v0.0.123 (May 8, 475f736; originally branched off v0.0.115).